Learning-Augmented Decentralized Online Convex Optimization in Networks: : Adaptively Combining ML Advice and Expert Advice

 \subsection{Designing a Robust Action Set}

-The core of \ouralg is an action set that ``robustifies'' ML predictions for $\lambda$-robustness.
-This is challenging due to the temporal and spatial information inefficiency --- the $\lambda$-robustness requirement in \eqref{eqn:objective_function} is imposed over the total global cost over $T$ steps, whereas each agent must choose its action based on \emph{local} and \emph{online} information $I_t^v$.
-To address this challenge, we propose novel \emph{adaptive spatial cost decomposition} and introduce \emph{reservation costs} to safeguard the online actions for $\lambda$-robustness.
+The core of \ouralg is an action set that ``robustifies'' ML predictions for $\lambda$-competitiveness.
+This is challenging due to the temporal and spatial information inefficiency --- the $\lambda$-competitiveness requirement in \eqref{eqn:objective_function} is imposed over the total global cost over $T$ steps, whereas each agent must choose its action based on \emph{local} and \emph{online} information $I_t^v$.

+To construct a robust action set $\mathcal{X}^v_{\lambda,t}$ locally computable by each agent, we first convert the $\lambda$-competitiveness constraint over $T$ time steps to an equivalent \emph{anytime} constraint below.